McCourt School of Public Policy (MSPP)

 1. It is the McCourt practice that Professors of the Practice may be appointed either at the full professor (Professor of the Practice) or associate professor (Associate Professor of the Practice) level.

-2. In accordance with University policy, persons appointed as Professor or Associate Professor of the Practice should have distinguished careers of public service, though those careers may have been primarily or exclusively outside of government, for example in non-governmental organizations, journalism, or international organizations.
+2. In accordance with University and Main Campus policy, persons appointed as Professor or Associate Professor of the Practice should have distinguished careers of public service, though those careers may have been primarily or exclusively outside of government, for example in non-governmental organizations, journalism, or international organizations.

 3. Professors and Associate Professors of the Practice may be appointed on either a full-time or part-time basis.